Onchain Tutorial (2/2): Deploy Your Airdrop Contract

 This tutorial aims at describing the process behind the deployment of Sismo Connect contracts.
 In this context, we will recap on what a Sismo Connect Client config is and how to impersonate accounts.
 Once understood, these notions will allow you to confidently deploy contracts with Sismo Connect's functionalities.

-To better understand the different notions highlighted in this tutorial, we strongly advise you to go through the first tutorial, which will show you how to leverage data aggregation in your app by building a Gated Airdrop for Gitcoin Passport holders.
+To better understand the different notions highlighted in this tutorial, we strongly advise you to go through , which will show you how to leverage data aggregation in your app by .

-For this tutorial, we will again use the GitHub repository used for the gated airdrop tutorial.
-You can clone it and install it as described in the repository's README or in the tutorial.
+For this tutorial, we will again use the GitHub repository used for the .
+You can clone it and install it as described in the repository's README or in .
 You don't need to clone it again if you just finished the tutorial.

 This tutorial requires: